 Pete is currently arranging existing compositions and writing originals for a new trio comprising Lucy Welsman on cello, Kyle Norgate on guitar and himself on saxophone.
-Both Lucy and Pete will also play double bass in performances by the trio.
+Both Lucy and Pete will play double bass in performances by the trio.
 The trio will perform at Bridport Arts in March 2018.

 TUBES for alto flute & bass clarinet

 Also performed for the first time at the Exeter Vibraphonic Festival 2016, Tubes is a contemporary music duet for alto flute and bass clarinet.
 Tubes was composed by Pete for classical musicians Robert Stephenson (flute) and John Welton (bass clarinet).
 This recording of Robert and John perfoming Tubes was captured by Pete in his home studio on 18th March 2016.